 If you are one of them who thinks tofu is boring and bland, then come over to me and I guarantee you that I will convert you!
-I love tofu and after tasting my Chinese stir-fried tofu, you will too!
-This is a quick and simple tofu stir-fry recipe which you may find very similar to what you get in your favorite take-away Chinese joint, but it is guaranteed to be much healthier as you will have the power to decide what goes in it.
+I love tofu and after tasting my Chinese stir fried tofu, you will too!
+This is a quick and simple tofu stir-fry recipe which you may find very similar to what you get in your favorite take-away restaurant, but it is guaranteed to be much healthier as you will have the power to decide what goes in Chinese stir fried tofu.
 I love such recipes as this is my ideal quick fix for any weeknight meal.
 You guys may wonder why I stretch so much on weeknight meal; but that’s simply because being a working woman, I need to be certain about mine and my family’s nutritional demand; that’s why I always try to incorporate quick yet nutritious recipes into our daily meal and bring that to you.
+This Chinese stir fried tofu is another wholesome example of the same.

 Tofu is very high in protein and good to include into your regular diet.
-This Chinese stir-fried tofu is also a win-win recipe as it fits for the vegans as well.
+This Chinese stir fried tofu is also a win-win recipe as it fits for vegans as well.
 If you are an Indian and also a paneer-lover thinking of substituting tofu with paneer in this recipe, I would request you to refrain from doing so!
-This recipe tastes best only with firm cubes of tofu and trust me on this – you will fall in love with tofu after trying this.
+This Chinese stir fried tofu tastes best only with firm cubes of tofu and trust me on this – you will fall in love with tofu after trying this.
 If you still can’t get enough of cottage cheese/paneer, you can explore my blog for ample paneer recipes available here.
+You will get all the classic paneer recipes – paneer tikka masala, palak paneer, shahi paneer and many more.
+But for this Chinese delicacy, let’s stick to tofu!

 As you may be knowing that tofu is available in varied forms – firm tofu, extra-firm tofu, silken tofu and may be many more which I am still not aware of.
 I personally like firm tofu as I feel the flavors penetrate them easily and still they retain their shape and texture as compared to silken tofu which is very delicate to handle.
-For this recipe, I think firm tofu only is the best option.
-I used my favorite veggies in my Chinese stir-fried tofu recipe such as broccolis, carrots and bell peppers; but this recipe can be a great pantry-cleaner at the end of the week where you can use any of your left-over veggies and make a great dish out of it!
+For this Chinese stir fried tofu recipe, I think firm tofu only is the best option.
+I used my favorite veggies in my Chinese stir fried tofu recipe such as broccoli, carrots and bell peppers; but this recipe can be a great pantry-cleaner at the end of the week where you can use any of your left-over veggies and make a great dish out of it!

 - Tofu – 200 gms